yvesh/jrceimport/README.md

 ### Installation

-Just install normally over the Joomla! installer.
+Install and update normally over the Joomla! installer.

 ### Building